+National security agency job options offer excellent benefits and the opportunity to do impactful, rewarding work.
+How Do I Work for the NSA?
 If you’re wondering how to work for the NSA, you’re in good company.
 If you see an opportunity for NSA job openings for which you’re qualified, apply right away.
-National security administration jobs offer excellent benefits, as well as the opportunity to do impactful, rewarding work that helps to keep the country secure.
+National security agency job options offer excellent benefits and the opportunity to do impactful, rewarding work that helps to keep the country secure.

 A Day In The Life Of An NSA Special Agent

 A day at work for an NSA special agent can vary greatly depending on their specialty.
 National Security Administration jobs are rarely the same from day to day.
 Some careers in the NSA involve intercepting foreign communications and deciphering whether they pose a threat to the united states.

 Other National Security Agency jobs involve training agents to understand complicated intelligence procedures, engineering, collecting and analyzing cryptologic data, studying conditions that affect the morale and health of people in NSA careers, and more.